 The Coastguard Restaurant boasts one of the finest views on the peninsula.
 Relax and enjoy breakfast and dinner in the spectacular setting and unique ambience of the Coastguard Restaurant overlooking Dingle Harbour and Bay and the mountains of the Iveragh Peninsula.
 Our Chefs take great pride in preparing for you, the finest dishes with locally sourced products and the specialities of fresh seafood landed on the quays of Dingle.

 It is said that the cave extends back to the old Presbytery in Dingle and it was to be the escape route for Marie Antoinette.
 Whatever about the French Revolution story, it is a delightful place to sit, overlooking two beautiful small beaches "Slaudeen" and "Been Bawn".
-It is also from here that one can view the friendliness and acrobatics of Fungi the Dingle Dolphin or alternatively, you may catch a glimpse of Fungi from where you are sitting in the Coastguard Conservatory.
+It is also from here that one can view the friendliness and acrobatics of Fungi the Dingle Dolphin or alternatively, you may catch a glimpse of Fungi from where you are sitting in the Coastguard Restaurant.